astropy/photutils/docs/background.rst

 Finally, the meshes that were used in generating the 2D background can be plotted on the original image using the :meth:`~photutils.background.Background2D.plot_meshes` method.
-Here we zoom in on a small portion of the image to show the background meshes:
+Here we zoom in on a small portion of the image to show the background meshes.
+Meshes without a center marker were excluded.

 .. doctest-skip::